My secret tip for a successful newborn photography session | Oviedo & Seminole County Newborn Photographer

 An experienced, trained and professional newborn photographer will have lots of tricks up their sleeve to help your baby achieve a deep sleep.

 Some of these are quite practical, like setting the room to a temperature that is comfortable for your baby.
-At Truly Madly Deeply, we follow the Guidelines for Perinatal Care, by the American Academy of Pediatrics’ (AAP) and the American College of Obstetricians and Gynecologists’ (ACOG), and set the room temperature between 72-78°F (22–26°C).
+At the Truly Madly Deeply newborn photography studio in Oviedo, FL, we follow the Guidelines for Perinatal Care, by the American Academy of Pediatrics’ (AAP) and the American College of Obstetricians and Gynecologists’ (ACOG), and set the room temperature between 72-78°F (22–26°C).

 Your professional newborn photographer will also likely call on their years of experience, handling hundreds of newborns, to find the right techniques to help make your baby comfortable and sleepy.